dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 6.4.
 Unit Testing-Strings
 ---------------------

 > **Note: What to test?**
+- Just check availability `.toContain()` of particuler text/string
- - With Strings and Arrays dont write very specific/fragile unit test case (with .`toBe()` matcher function) - if specific string not availble it may break easily
+- With Strings and Arrays dont write very specific/fragile unit test case (with .`toBe()` matcher function) - if specific string not availble then it may break easily
 - instead, its advisable to use `.toContain()` matcher function - to check availability of particuler text/string

 > **Syntax & Example**: `04-strings/01-string-greetings.ts`